Substance Abuse Education for Delaware Nurses

 - Drugs and syringes in pockets

-- Anesthesia record does not reconcile with drug dispensed and administered to patient
+- Anesthesia record that does not reconcile with drug dispensed and administered to patient

-- Patient has unusually significant or uncontrolled pain after anesthesia
+- Patient with unusually significant or uncontrolled pain after anesthesia

-- Higher pain score as compared to other anesthesia providers
+- Patients with a higher pain score as compared to other anesthesia providers

-- Times of cases do not correlate when provider dispenses drug from automated dispenser
+- Times of cases that do not correlate with when provider dispenses drug from automated dispenser

 - Inappropriate drug choices and doses for patients